A Comprehensive Guide About Patent Infringement (2023)

-Does it Help to Have a Lot of Patent Claims
+Does it Help to Have a Lot of Patent Claims?

 A lot of patent claims generally do not help, except maybe during prosecution.
-In this section, I will look into three different stages in the lifecycle of a patent: prosecution, validity challenges and enforcement.
-I looked at over 13.000 opposition cases and will present the first findings from this analysis.
+In this section, I will look into three different stages in the lifecycle of a patent: prosecution, validity challenges, and enforcement.
+I looked at over 13,000 opposition cases and will present the first findings from this analysis.

 In my opinion, the only stage where a lot of patent claims may help is the prosecution.
 The European Patent Office sometimes objects to a certain combination of features in claims that are supposedly not clearly and unambiguously disclosed in the application as a combination.
 Due to multiple dependencies in claims, you could just draft claims for all possible features and then have the perfect ground for combining any feature with any other feature.
 However, as you see later, a lot of claims can also have drawbacks.

 Let’s look at the opposition stage.
-I have looked at over 13.000 random opposition cases at the EPO and analyzed them with regard to many parameters, such as the number of claims, length of claims, country of the representative, priority country, and about 100 more parameters.
+I have looked at over 13,000 random opposition cases at the EPO and analyzed them with regard to many parameters, such as the number of claims, length of claims, country of the representative, priority country, and about 100 more parameters.
 I will talk about other parameters in future videos.
 As for the number of claims, I found the following:

 Oppositions are rejected in 17% of all cases, if the number of claims is 21 or more, whereas the opposition is rejected in 25% of all cases if the number of claims is 2 to 10.
 On the other hand, the patent is maintained in amended form in 38% of all cases, if the number of claims is 21 or more, whereas the patent is maintained in amended form in 29% of all cases, where the number of claims is 2 to 10.

 As you may know from your experience, opponents may allow maintenance in amended form, if their own products would not fall into the scope of the amended claims.
-Many claims offer more choice to amend the patent in opposition proceedings.
+Many claims offer more choices to amend the patent in opposition proceedings.

 And in litigation?
 Well, the single most important claims are the independent claims, as they determine the scope of the patent.
-The dependent claims can also play a role, but are sometimes even a hindrance for the patentee, since the independent claims are sometimes used to interpret the independent claims.
+The dependent claims can also play a role but are sometimes even a hindrance for the patentee since the independent claims are sometimes used to interpret the independent claims.
 In my personal view, a valid patent with only a small number of claims is the best.